whathappenedman/test/docs/professional/infra-plans.md

 so 20*5 + (128bit session id) + (jwt/refresh)
 100+16*3*2 = ~ 200 bytes
 200MB for million users so all in all 1GB is plenty for redis session and auth cache.

+# netwrok

+can use hetzner if you want but front it with data from digital ocean its .006/mb if you prebuy and overage is .01 still better than .1 LOL linode too is akami and iirc .005 now